 - 30. As per paragraph 1A of Schedule 1 of the 1982 Act, the Council can grant a temporary exemption to the requirement to have a STL licence.
 Under the terms of the 1982 Act, temporary exemptions can be issued for a specified single continuous period not exceeding 6 weeks in any period of 12 months.
 The 6 weeks limit on a licence is a maximum, and not a default. - 31.
 The Council may grant temporary exemptions to the requirement to obtain a STL licence, for home letting or home sharing only, in certain circumstances. - 32.
-Temporary Exemptions will be issued for the following types of let: - 32.1 Home Letting; - 32.2 Home Sharing; and

-32.3 Home Letting and Home Sharing

-- 33. The licensing service will aim to process and determine a temporary exemption application within 3 months of the application being received. - 34.
+Temporary Exemptions will be issued for the following types of let: - 32.1 Home Letting; - 32.2 Home Sharing; and - 32.2 Home Letting and Home Sharing - 33.
+The licensing service will aim to process and determine a temporary exemption application within 3 months of the application being received. - 34.
 Any temporary exemption which is issued will be subject to the mandatory conditions of licence, as set out in the 1982 Act. - 35.
-Temporary exemptions will be subject to the additional licence conditions set out in the Council's STL Conditions Framework at Appendix two. - 36.
-The fee for a temporary exemption application can be found on page 11.
+Temporary exemptions will be subject to the additional licence conditions set out in the Council's STL Conditions Framework at appendix two. - 36.
+The fee for a temporary exemption application can be found here (link to be provided in due course)